I-Am-Nicholas/rudeymental/README.md

 - Assuming presence of the command line developer tools.

-- git clone https://github.com/marudine/rudeymental.git into your preferred directory.
+- $git clone https://github.com/marudine/rudeymental.git in your preferred directory via the command line.

 - To install gems and dependencies from the Gemfile
 $cd rudeymental
 $gem install bundler (unless you have bundler already installed)
 $bundle install

-- To create database
+## Create Database

-- $rails new . -d postgresql -T
+- In another temporary directory, run $rails new rudeymental-db
-- $rake db:create
-- $rake db:create RAILS_ENV=test
+- working in a text editor, copy the gemfile from rudeymental to rudeymental-db
+- copy the database.yml file from rudeymental to rudeymental-db
+- copy the schema.rb file from rudeymental to rudeymental-db
+- still withing the temporary directory, run $bundle install
-- $rake db:create RAILS_ENV=development
+- run '$rake db:drop db:create db:schema:load'
+- drop all tables in both rudeymental_development and rudeymental_test
+- run '$rake db:migrate'
+- delete the temporary directory
+- delete the tables from both databases

-- To fill your new database with the necessary 'vocabulary'.
+- To populate your new database with the necessary 'vocabulary'.
-$rake db:seed
+$rake db:seed, in the rudeymental directory

-## How to run the test suite
+## To run the test suite

 - $rspec